2019 Inductees

 Brad Watson

 Brad Watson (Regina) began officiating in 1978 when he completed his official’s exam and started officiating level 1 hockey.
-He would make the move up to Saskatchewan Junior Hockey League as linesman in 1982.
-After two seasons, Watson continued his progressions, moving up to the Western Hockey League as linesman in 1984.
-In the following seasons, Watson would gain multiple high-profile assignments including, linesman for the 1985 Air Canada Cup, the 1986 Memorial Cup, and the 1987…
+He would make the move up to the Saskatchewan Junior Hockey League as a linesman in 1982.
+After two seasons, Watson continued his progressions, moving up to the Western Hockey League as a linesman in 1984.
+In the following seasons, Watson would gain multiple high-profile assignments including, linesman for the 1985 Air Canada Cup, the 1986 Memorial Cup, and the…

 Read more